saman9452/SofiaWL/ReplicationPackage/README.md

 select Id, KnowledgeShareStrategyType, StartDateTime from LossSimulations
 ```

-Using the Id returned from above, compare the knowlege loss with and without considering reviewers knowledgable run the following:
+Using the Id returned from above, compare the knowledge loss with and without considering reviewers knowledgable run the following:

 ```PowerShell
 dotnet-rgit --cmd analyze-simulations --analyze-result-path "path_to_result" --no-reviews-simulation <no_reviews_sim_id> --reality-simulation <reality_sim_id>  --conf-path <path_to_config_file>